Cheescake15/SOC-Analyst-Handbook/docs/en/01-introduction.md

 By the end of this chapter, readers should be able to:

-- define a SOC and explain why organisations need one;
+- define a SOC and explain why organisations need one
-- distinguish between blue team and red team activities;
+- distinguish between blue team and red team activities
-- describe the core responsibilities of a SOC analyst;
+- describe the core responsibilities of a SOC analyst
-- differentiate Tier 1, Tier 2, and Tier 3 roles;
+- differentiate Tier 1, Tier 2, and Tier 3 roles
-- explain the difference between a NOC and a SOC;
+- explain the difference between a NOC and a SOC
-- outline the typical lifecycle of a security alert.
+- outline the typical lifecycle of a security alert

 ---